Azure/kubernetes-hackfest/labs/windows/labs/build-application/README.md

 # Lab: Build Application Components and Prerequisites

-In this lab we will build Docker containers for each of the application components and setup the back-end database.
+In this lab we will build Docker containers for the JabbR ASP.Net application and deploy the Azure SQL DB backend that will support it.

 ## Prerequisites